joemasilotti/TurboNavigator/README.md

 Unfortunately, not much of this is built into turbo-ios.
 A lot of boilerplate is required to have anything more than basic pushing/popping of screens.

-This package abstracts that boilerplate into a single navigation controller.
+This package abstracts that boilerplate into a single class.
 You can drop it into your app and not worry about handling every flow manually.

 I've been using something a version of this on the [dozens of Turbo Native apps](https://masilotti.com/services/) I've built over the years.